A Day In The Life

 After the morning rotation, lunchtime begins.
 The kids sit outside on the front picnic tables and enjoy conversations with the teachers and other kids.
 Most of the conversations end up revolving around which playground to play on after lunch.
 After the first 15 minutes of lunch and cleanup, the kids get to have free time on the playground until the afternoon rotation!
-While the kids have the choice between the front or the back playgrounds, our back features 3 ziplines and multiple hammocks, the back is the camp favorite almost every week.
+While the kids have the choice between the front or the back playgrounds, our back features multiple hammocks, the back is the camp favorite almost every week.

 After lunch, Camp Musart heads into afternoon classes.
 Ms Malini, one of our afternoon teachers, introduces the campers to a variety of cultural art forms, such as mandelas, origami, and indian art.
 Her favorite part of these classes is seeing the smile and feeling of accomplishment on her students’ faces when they finish their projects!
 The kids often initially think these projects are too hard, but she feels rewarded to see them slowly start to believe in themselves.
 Ms. Fallon also begins her yoga in the afternoon, where she teaches the kids about the joys of relaxation and mindfulness, in a way that’s still engaging for the young campers.
 She enjoys setting the intentions for the day and week with the children, and introducing them to the different poses of yoga!
 Every week of a camp is a new experience f the teachers.
 Not only dp the kids learn from us, but we learn from them as well.
 Their vast knowledge continues to surprise and amaze us everyday!